BlaiseAtCTS/Training-Notes/Testing/Automation Testing.md

 *A WebDriverWait object is initialized with a specific WebDriver instance (It is linked to that Session ID).
 *So, if you do driver.quit() in 1st example scenario and use the same wait in 2nd example scenario, you will get NoSuchSessionException.

-### Selenium Architecture.
+### Selenium Architecture:
 A driver like JDBC driver.
 To automate functional testing.
-Test suite - will automatically run and test the product whenever there is a release.
-(Smoke test as a suite) If 90% of test cases pass, they can release the build.
+Test suite - Collection of test cases. will automatically run and test the product whenever there is a release.
+(Smoke test as a suite, Login Suite with valid and invalid login test cases)
+If 90% of test cases pass, they can release the build.
 Can be used to automate things, like submit timesheet.
 Multiple programming lang.